-(a) Dividends.
-No dividends shall accrue or be payable to holders of the Series A Preferred Shares except as set forth in Articles 26A.3(b) and (c).

-(b) Participating Cash Dividends.
+- (a) Dividends.
+No dividends shall accrue or be payable to holders of the Series A Preferred Shares except as set forth in Articles 26A.3(b) and (c). - (b) Participating Cash Dividends.
 If the Company declares, makes or pays any cash dividend or distribution in respect of all or substantially all holders of Common Shares (a "Common Dividend"), each shareholder holding Series A Preferred Shares shall receive a dividend (a "Participating Cash Dividend") in the same amount in respect of each Preferred Share held thereby, at the same time as holders of Common Shares, as such holders of Series A Preferred Shares would have received if, immediately prior to the record date of such Common Dividend, they had held the number of Common Shares issuable upon the Mandatory Conversion Date.
-If and to the extent that the Company does not for any reason pay the entire Participating Cash Dividend remains unpaid, an additional dividend (the "Participating Cash Penalty Dividends") shall be payable at an annual rate equal to 8.75% compounded annually on the amount of the unpaid Participating Cash Dividend through the daily addition of such Participating Cash Penalty Dividends to the Purchase Price (whether or not such Participating Cash Penalty Dividends are declared by the board).

-(c) Participating In-Kind Dividends.
-If the Company distributes shares, evidences of its indebtedness or other assets, securities or property, including rights to acquire assets, securities or property, to all or substantially all holders of Common Shares (an "In-Kind Common Dividend"), including without limitation any spin-off of one or more subsidiaries or businesses of the Company but excluding: (I) dividends or distributions referred to in Article 26A.6(f)(i); and (II) cash dividends with respect to which holders of Series A Preferred Shares are entitled to Participating Cash Dividends, then such shareholders shall receive in such distribution or other transaction, at the same time and in the same manner as holders of Common Shares, the same type and amount of consideration (the "Participating In-Kind Dividend" and, together with the Participating Cash Dividend, the "Participating Dividends") as holders of Series A Preferred Shares would have received if, immediately prior to the record date of such In-Kind Common Dividend, they had held the number of Common Shares issuable upon the Mandatory Conversion Date.
-To the extent that the Company establishes or adopts a shareholder rights plan or agreement (i.e., a "poison pill") (each, a "Shareholder Rights Plan"), the Company shall ensure that such shareholders will receive, as a Participating In-Kind Dividend rights Plan with respect to any Common Shares that at the time of such distribution would be issuable upon conversion of the
+If and to the extent that the Company does not for any reason pay the entire Participating Cash Dividend when the Common Dividend is paid to the holders of Common Shares, during the period in which such Participating Cash Dividend remains unpaid, an additional dividend (the "Participating Cash Penalty Dividends") shall be payable at an annual rate equal to 8.75% compounded annually on the amount of the unpaid Participating Cash Dividend through the daily addition of such Participating Cash Penalty Dividends to the Purchase Price (whether or not such Participating Cash Penalty Dividends are declared by the board). - (c) Participating In-Kind Dividends.
+If the Company distributes shares, evidences of its indebtedness or other assets, securities or property, including rights to acquire assets, securities or property, to all or substantially all holders of Common Shares (an "In-Kind Common Dividend"), including without limitation any spin-off of one or more subsidiaries or businesses of the Company but excluding: (I) dividends or distributions referred to in Article 26A.6(f)(i); and (II) cash dividends with respect to which holders of Series A Preferred Shares are entitled to Participating Cash Dividends, then such shareholders shall receive in such distribution or other transaction, at the same time and in the same manner as holders of Common Shares, the same type and amount of consideration (the "Participating In-Kind Dividend" and, together with the Participating Cash Dividend, the "Participating Dividends") as holders of Series A Preferred Shares would have received if, immediately prior to the record date of such In- Kind Common Dividend, they had held the number of Common Shares issuable upon the Mandatory Conversion Date.
+To the extent that the Company establishes or adopts a shareholder rights plan or agreement (i.e., a "poison pill") (each, a "Shareholder Rights Plan"), the Company shall ensure that such shareholders will receive, as a Participating In-Kind Dividend, rights under the Shareholder Rights Plan with respect to any Common Shares that at the time of such distribution would be issuable upon conversion of the